sayali0512/manual-migration/option2.md

     - **Virtual Network** - An Azure Virtual Network is a representation of your own network in the cloud.
 It is a logical isolation of the Azure cloud dedicated to your subscription.
 When you create a VNet, your services and VMs within your VNet can communicate directly and securely with each other in the cloud.
 More information on Virtual Network [click here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview).
         ```
-            #command to deploy virtual network
+            #command to create virtual network
         ```
     - Navigate to the resource group, select Create a resource.
 From the Azure Marketplace, select Networking > Virtual network.
     - In Create virtual network, for Basics section provide this information: